DME Coding System (DMECS) Info

 - Products listed on the PCL with a comment stating, “Code Reverified” have been submitted for review multiple times.
 This comment indicates any changes to the product, based on a new coding verification review, have not affected the coding assignment.

 - If a product is not listed in the PCL, please email the PDAC Contact Center at firstname.lastname@example.org for coding assistance.

-- It is the responsibility of the manufacturer to verify that their DMEPOS product information is listed accurately on the PCL and that education on the assigned code is provided to their distributors and/or suppliers.
+- It is the responsibility of the manufacturer to verify their DMEPOS product information is listed accurately on the PCL and education on the assigned code is provided to their distributors and/or suppliers.
 If any product information is inaccurate on the coding verification letter or on the PCL, the manufacturer should notify the PDAC immediately.

 - Manufacturers/Distributors are responsible to notify the PDAC of any changes involving their products posted on the PCL.
 Click on the Request Updates to DMECS link for instructions on requesting updates to the PCL.

 DMECS is available 24 hours a day, 7 days a week except when maintenance is being conducted.